Posted on April 29, 2022

 “RESTORE2 will make such a difference and save lives.
 From my own personal experience of taking part in the training and watching the videos; I feel like they will make a huge difference, and from my own point of view I felt included in the work”.

 The West of England collaborative ceased in its current format in March 2022.
-In early 2022/23 the collaborative is being relaunched to cover the entire South West region.
-The new South West LDC will be funded and delivered in partnership with NHS England South West.
+The collaborative has been relaunched to cover the entire South West region, and is funded and delivered in partnership with NHS England South West.

 The reformed collaborative aims to share learning and best practice across the South West and focus on the adoption and spread of tested diagnostics, products and technology that supports both people with, and those who care for people with, a learning disability.